fiber-miniapp/mVMC-mini/README.md

 After this script is run, there will be a jobscript "job_mpi${Nmpi}" and a set of input definition files named "*.def".
 The number of groups are set as 64, so jobs with the multiple of 64 MPIs are good choices.
-The jobs up to 4096 MPIs can be created.
-A job with 1024 MPIs takes about one hour.
+A job with 64 MPIs will take about one hour on K computer.
-Jobs with small number of MPIs will run many hours, accordingly.
-When running strong scaling tests, it is generally recommended to reduce the number of steps, i.e. NSROptItrStep.

 #### OpenMP threads
 The number of OpenMP threads can be set independent of the input difinition